sourcevault/nutzen/readme.md

 - `required` - accepts a list of strings and checks *if they are not undefined*  in an object.

-- `restricted` - checks if object has properties that are restricted to provided keys. examples
+- `restricted` - checks if object has properties that are restricted to provided keys.

 - `int` - checks if input is a integer